Azure/reddog-code/docs/local-dev.md

 ## Test it Out

-Now that you have the dapr configs adjusted, try running a few services.
+Now that everything is in place, try running a few services.
 For example, you can try running the OrderService by utilizing the provided VS Code tasks and doing the following:

 - Open the Command Palette
 - Select `Tasks: Run Task`